jesseryanharris/accelerometer-tidy-dataset/README.md

 > extract$Activity <- gsub("6", "laying", extract$Activity)

 ### 4\.
 Appropriately labels the data set with descriptive variable names.
 The gsub function is again used to make the variable names more descriptive.
-Some limited regex expressions were used in this step.
 The principles I followed in trying to make the variables names more descriptive were:

 * Avoid abbreviation when it harms readability.
 * Use CamelCase style to delineate words rather than add whitespace or special characters.